MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 * PHYAD    : SMI address 1 (used for management only).
 * REGOFF   : Internal 1.2 V regulator is enabled.
 * NINTSEL  : nINT/REFCLKO is an active low interrupt output.
-* REF\_CLK : Is sourced externally and must be driven
-*            on the XTAL1/CLKIN pin.
+* REF\_CLK : Is sourced externally and must be driven on the XTAL1/CLKIN pin.

 Regarding the last line about REF\_CLK, this means the FPGA must supply a 50 Mhz clock output to the PHY.

 ## Adding top level ports
 The first we need is to connect the PHY signals to our design.
-In comp.vhd we add the ports to our entity declaration, and we must remember to add them to the constrain file comp.xdc as well.
+In comp.vhd (lines 39-49) we add the ports to our entity declaration, and we must remember to add them to the constraint file comp.xdc (lines 39-50) as well.
 The signal names and pin names are copied from the schematic linked to above.

 ## Clocking
 In most designs, the clocks are determined by the external interfaces.
 This